-: The company operates in real estate business and is governed by IND AS 115 for recording the revenue as per completion contract method.
-However, for calculation of intensity numbers, actual sales done during the respective reporting period and as per business segment have been utilized. : For Energy intensity calculation, the denominator for Residential business segment used is area in sq.ft. of all project offices and sales gallery owned by MLDL in the financial year
+The company operates in real estate business and is governed by IND AS 115 for recording the revenue as per completion contract method.
+However, for calculation of intensity numbers, actual sales done during the respective reporting period and as per business segment have been utilized.

+The respective reporting period and as per business segment used is area in soft. of all project offices and sales gallery owned by MLDL in the financial year